weld-project/weld/docs/internals/vectorization.md

 2. Copy the loop being vectorized an call it `vectorized_body`.
 3. For each expression in `vectorized_body`: Change the type of `Scalar` expressions to `Simd` expressions.
-4. Change the loop's iterator type to `VectorIter`.
+4. Change the loop's iterator type to `SimdIter`.
 This directs the code generation to stop iterating at a multiple of the vector size.
 5. Use the original (scalar) loop body to create a new "fringe" loop.
-Change the iterator type to `FringeIter`, which directs the code generation to only handle elements from where the `VectorIter` would have stopped to the end of the iterator.
+Change the iterator type to `FringeIter`, which directs the code generation to only handle elements from where the `SimdIter` would have stopped to the end of the iterator.
 6. Code generation.
 Most of the added complexity comes from computing index bounds for the fringe iterator and vector iterator.